Marking 100 years since Armistice

 The work is commissioned and produced by 14-18 NOW, the UK’s arts programme for the First World War centenary, and delivered with partner organisations across the UK: Activate Performing Arts; Creative Foundation; Eden Project; National Theatre Scotland; National Theatre Wales; National Trust; Nerve Centre; and Sunderland Culture.

 Supported by The National Lottery and the Department for Digital, Culture, Media and Sport.

-With additional support from Backstage Trust, Bloomberg Philanthropies, Calouste Gulbenkian Foundation (UK Branch) and National Rail.
+With additional support from Backstage Trust, Bloomberg Philanthropies, Calouste Gulbenkian Foundation (UK Branch), National Rail and Vodafone Foundation.

-Dorset events funded by Dorset County Council, West Dorset District Council and Weymouth and Portland Borough Council.
-Supported by Arts Development Company and Lyme Regis Town Council.
+Activate is core funded by Dorset County Council, West Dorset District Council and Weymouth and Portland Borough Council.